The Inward Investment and International Taxation Review: Belgium

 In accordance with the Lisbon strategy that has insisted on the promotion of 'research' within the European Union, Belgium encourages the R&D culture.
 In this regard, the patent income deduction (PID) enacted in 2007 was introduced to encourage entities to sustain and promote technological innovation in Belgium.
 Coupled with other tax (and non-tax) incentives (e.g., tax credit, investment deduction, foreign tax credit on royalties), the PID was to make Belgium a tax-friendly environment for R&D.

-In 2016 the PID regime was replaced with the IID regime that is in line with the OECD modified nexus approach, requiring a link between expenses made for the development of IP and the IP incentives received with respect to that IP.
+In 2016, the PID regime was replaced with the IID regime that is in line with the OECD modified nexus approach, requiring a link between expenses made for the development of IP and the IP incentives received with respect to that IP.
 The deduction has increased from 80 to 85 per cent.
-As a result thereof, the effective tax rate on qualifying income can be as low as 4.44 per cent taking into account the 29.58 per cent headline rate and will be even lower when the headline rate is reduced to 25 per cent as of 2020.
-Moreover, the scope of the IID has been substantially extended and can apply to income derived from the following IP of which the company or branch has the full ownership, co-ownership, usufruct or licence or rights to use on:
+As a result thereof, the effective tax rate on qualifying income can be as low as 3.75 per cent taking into account the 25 per cent headline rate.
+Moreover, the scope of the IID has been substantially extended and can apply to income derived from the following IP of which the company or branch has the full ownership, co-ownership, usufruct or licence, or rights to use on:

 - patents and supplementary protection certificates;